leaningtech/labs/src/content/docs/cheerpj3/04-guides/File-System-support.md

 Read only and read/write filesystems are exposed in Java and can be used to read, write and manipulate files as normally when running on a JVM.

 **Note**: CheerpJ provides access to a virtualized filesystem, which does not correspond to the local computer.
-Accessing local files from the browser it's forbidden for security reasons.
+Accessing local files from the browser is forbidden for security reasons.

 ## File Systems in CheerpJ